Onyinye91-ctrl/Superstore-Sales/README.md

 This is my KaggleX Project on Data Visualization and Exploration using Python (Part 1).
 In this part i explored the features of this dataset and build an interactive charts with Plotly.
 I also built and interactive dashbord using Streamlit, the link can be found [Here](https://medium.com/@oriji.sandra_21900/building-interactive-charts-with-plotly-07a379452c74).

-I this project i looked at the Region with more sales, Product Segment customers buys more per each region, total salesa and profit.
+I looked at the Region with more sales, Product Segment customers buys more per each region, total salesa and profit.
 I also looked at the year sales and profit, the shipping, mode customers prefer to use and i looked at the number of customers ecah region has.
 All these and more can be found in the jupyter notebook file.

 The dataset used can be found in [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)